Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - Add proptypes for type checking
 - Try to find another way as opposed to passing the App's this value to the plugin methods that run after corresponding App methods
 - Improve map performance by reducing style resetting
+- Setup an alternate site for in test deployment, and only deploy to main site once sure it works well
 # Possible future features
 - THE LONGTERM AIM: can just upload an image, and base map geojson is auto generated with background, or perhaps background could be inputted manually and shuffled around; so that any mapping timeline could be easily achieved and imported from existing artistic works
   - i.e. optical recognition and ai georeferencing are probably necessary